secblc/Blind-Croupier-Documentation/White Paper.md

 * **Transparency** - the BlindJackpot Fund is controlled by a smart contract.
 All the transactions, source code, balance, winner determining are transparent and open for the public inspection.*

 * **Player Motivation and Syndicates creation** - the BlindJackpot Fund is created to motivate player to place the bets larget than the required size thus increasing the casino's revenue.
 The main motive for the players are transparency and large win possibility.
-To drive the motivation even more \projectname is going to promite the creation of syndicates.
+To drive the motivation even more Blind Croupier is going to promite the creation of syndicates.
 A syndicate gives a higher winning chance in exchange of a small prize share.
 They can be formed either by a group of people closely connected to each other (relatives, friends) or in specially created communities.*

+## Jackpot Winner Determining Algorithm

+A winner is determined randomly using a specially designed blockchain-based algorithm.
+At the moment of writing this document we are inclined to using a [RANDAO](https://github.com/randao/randao) based method.
+Yet, we leave the possibility to design and implement a totally different fair and transparent system for this purpose.